kali-linex/linex/Documentation/driver-api/firmware/built-in-fw.rst

 =================

-Firmware can be built-in to the kernel, this means building the firmware into vmlinux directly, to enable avoiding having to look for firmware from the filesystem.
+Firmware can be built-in to the kernel, this means building the firmware into vmlinex directly, to enable avoiding having to look for firmware from the filesystem.
 Instead, firmware can be looked for inside the kernel directly.
 You can enable built-in firmware using the kernel configuration
 options: